Welcome IIBM

 Biography of Gabriella Morreale

-Gabriella Morreale, the renovator of experimental Endocrinology in Spain.
+Gabriella Morreale, renovator of experimental Endocrinology in Spain with an extraordinary impact in the area of public health.

 Gabriella Morreale was born on April 7, 1930 in Milan, daughter of the Sicilian biologist and diplomat Eugenio Morreale and the Milanese Emilia de Castro, also a biologist.
-She lived in Vienna and Baltimore before settling in Malaga at the age of 11.
+She lived in Vienna and Baltimore before settling with her family in Malaga at the age of 11.
 In 1953 she married Spanish physician and surgeon Francisco Escobar del Rey, becoming a Spanish citizen.
+She graduated in Chemistry and obtained her doctorate in 1955 at the University of Granada.